imxade/Svelte-template/posts/only-design-principle/page.md

 [!img]

 This is similar to monolith but instead of interaction with functions some modules interacts through API.
-Main benefit here is independence of developing team regarding a service, for which only they are rsponsible.
+Main benefit here is independence of services from one another, so the one team doesn't have to rely or wait for others.

 ## Organizational Design